cmu-sei/juneberry/docker/vignette1/README.md

 # Make the image

-With the context directory set up, then run `build.sh context` to bulld the image.
+With the context directory set up, then run `build.sh` to bulld the image.